In simple terms, a storyboard is a sequence of sketches or illustrations that map out the scenes planned for a video.

 3. Make a List of Graphics

-After breaking your script down into numbered scenes and determining your visual style, it is a good idea to create a list of things you need to draw.
+After breaking your script down into numbered scenes and determining your visual style, it’s a good idea to create a list of things you need to draw.

 4. Start Drawing